 - 1. Parents will identify local resources for support. - Parents will understand the benefits of support groups.
-Parents will build connections with other parents. - 5.
-Parents will build connections with other parent
+Parents will build connections with other parents.

-- Resource Fair: Invite local organizations to provide information about their services. - Group Discussion: Share experiences with different support systems.
-Connection Cards: Exchange contact information with interested parents for future support.
+- 1. Resource Fair: Invite local organizations to provide information about their - 2.
+Group Discussion: Share experiences with different support systems. - Connection Cards: Exchange contact information with interested parents for future support.